Node configuration

 How to create a node configuration

-A default node configuration is created during cluster onboarding in the CAST AI-managed mode.
+A default node configuration is created during cluster onboarding in the Cast AI-managed mode.

-Node configurations are versioned, and when the CAST AI provisioner adds a new node, the latest version of the node configuration is applied.
+Node configurations are versioned, and when the Cast AI provisioner adds a new node, the latest version of the node configuration is applied.

 A new configuration can't be applied to an existing node.
 If you want to upgrade node configuration on a node or a set of nodes, you need to delete an existing node and wait until Autoscaler replaces it with a new one or rebalance the cluster (fully or partially).